 About 1 in 10 veterans owns a business, according to the U.S. Small Business Administration.
 There are more than 300,000 veteran-owned companies in the United States, which employ nearly 6 million individuals.

 Veteran-owned companies fall under the category of a diverse business.
-As such, they face unique challenges when it comes to launching, operating and growing a business.
+As such, they face unique challenges when it comes to launching, operating and growing a business, such as getting veteran-owned business certification.
 While roughly 6 percent of U.S. businesses are owned by veterans, this number falls in sharp contrast to the number of World War II and Korean War veterans who went on to own or operate a business (49.7 percent and 40 percent, respectively), according to U.S. Veterans Magazine.

 Here are a few of the barriers that prevent veteran entrepreneurs from starting businesses or accomplishing their business goals: